xamma/microservice-demo/Readme.md

 ## Preqrequisites
 - mise installed for easy setup (can also run everything one by one)
-- A working Kubernetes cluster with an Apache Kafka (if you want to use Kafka, which kinda is the point of this demo)
+- A working Kubernetes cluster with an Apache Kafka (if you want to use Kafka, which kinda is the point of this demo) and Redis/dragonflydb
 - Some knowledge of Docker & Kubernetes

 ## How to run locally